vzhz/project_ideas/README.md

 Written in someone-should-make this form, as the ideas come to me.
 Inspired my some brave souls from my academic life, who kept a public, running list.

+#### Tool to integrate Uber & Lyft ride requests
+I have noticed several ride-share drivers switching between apps, as they drive for more than one to boost their chances of having riders.
+I am sure neither platform would be pleased with this, but making a tool that integrates the requests from the two and alerts drivers of changes between app use would be a boon for them and may increase the safety of their driving.

 #### Reminders for commit-chasers
 One of my goals is to commit at least two times every day in order to make sure I'm getting my head into a project and applying what I'm learning.
 Maybe you have similiar goals too.
 I would like to make a plug-in that reminds you, in your terminal or editor, how many commits you have made that day and how close you are to your goal.
 I could also allow the user to specify a project they want to make sustained progress on and have a message that nudges you to work on that project if you are doing otherwise, but that's later down the road.